cristian-guerrero/legion-go-tricks/README.md

   - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
 - Bugs for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO, currently is buggy and not recommended
   - This is most likely due to a Steam Deck OLED related update.

+# User-reported bugs (needs verification)

+- nobaraOS v39
+  - controller is more buggy in desktop mode for desktop-related usage, should still work fine for gaming
+    - nested desktop still seems fine
+  - game mode global FSR is not working
+  - ryzenadj may not be working for TDP control
+    - use custom Lenovo TDP mode via Decky plugin instead: [see here](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go)

 # Resources